joegeorgeson/weizmann-workspace/External_tools/DPAM-on-wexac.md

 ## Database setup (only done once)
 They provide a script `download_all_data.sh` to download everything, but I just did it in parallel as below and untar with `tar -xzvf *tgz`
+* There was also a requirement to place untar-ed files into sub-directories which wasn't automatic but is now done correctly
 ```
 cd /home/labs/schwartzlab/Collaboration/databases/DPAM
 nohup wget --no-check-certificate https://conglab.swmed.edu/DPAM/ECOD70.tgz &